Lee Man F.C.: First league title with an unbeaten run

 On 19 May 2024, Lee Man secured their first Hong Kong Premier League title after a 6–1 victory against Sham Shui Po.
 They became the fourth club to win the league title and the second unbeaten title-winning team – a record of 17 wins and 3 draws.
 Lee Man also directly qualified for the group stage of the inaugural 2024–25 AFC Champions League Two.
 The club is then drawn into Group G alongside Thailand club Bangkok United, Vietnamese club Nam Định and Singaporean club Tampines Rovers.

 Stadium

 Lee Man played their home matches at the Tseung Kwan O Sports Ground which can hold a capacity of up to 5,000.
-However as the stadium didn't meet the AFC requirements, Lee Man used the Mong Kok Stadium as their home ground to host all of their 2024–25 AFC Champions League Two matches.
+However, as the stadium didn't meet AFC requirements, Lee Man played all of their 2024–25 AFC Champions League Two home matches at the Mong Kok Stadium.
+Since the start of the 2025–26 season, the team has played all their home fixtures at this location.